Exam board outcomes

 Your programme outcome is the decision made by an exam board about your progression to the next stage of your study.

-You can usually view your programme outcome for the academic year after the summer and reassessment exam boards.
+Unless you have completed your year of study at a non-standard time, you can usually view your programme outcome for the academic year after the summer and reassessment exam boards.
 This is usually released at the same time as your unit results.

 For outcomes other than progression to the next year of study, there will be a brief comment that describes the outcome and whether it is an appealable decision.